blog categories

 How long should our photography package be?

+If you can, two days.
 If you’re thinking, “what the heck do you two for a two day photoshoot!?” let me explain:

+Your elopement is NOT a glorified photoshoot.
 Your elopement IS a significant, multi day travel experience that deserves as much coverage and investment as a “traditional” wedding.
 Your elopement is an adventure, and I am an adventure photographer.

 Elopement photography is more about the experience, the activities and the emotions than a ritzy event.
 Hiring a photographer to document your Faroe elopement means having someone along who will guide you, pump you up, and prepare you for this incredible place.